-$^{^{\}rm 23}$ More details are available in the extra annexes, in the C.1.2. section
+24 More details are available in the extra annexes, in the C.1.2. section

-24 According to the Centro Hospitalar de Lisboa Central, physicians prescribing in HSJ have meetings where they decide together which pharmaceutical products to prescribe to each patient
+25 According to the Centro Hospitalar de Lisboa Central, physicians prescribing in HSJ have meetings where they decide together which pharmaceutical products to prescribe to each patient

-Histograms across medical specialties were also computed.
 In what concerns the medical specialty of the physicians prescribing HIV related pharmaceutical products, the assumption is that the "type" of patients is not related to the specialty of the physician.
-Considering the "extreme" cases25, specialists in Dermatovenereology were only outliers below the norm, Endocrinology always above and Anesthesiology, Internal Physician, Clinical Pathology and Urology were always prescribing according to the norm.26
+Considering the "extreme" cases26, specialists in Dermatovenereology were only outliers below the norm, Endocrinology always above and Anesthesiology, Internal Physician, Clinical Pathology and Urology were always prescribing according to the norm.27

-4.1.2- Outlier physicians across semesters
+4.1.2.
+Outlier physicians across semesters